Gabao-Farias/Landing-Pages/README.md

 # Landing-Pages
-A project to study front-end and the construction of responsive web apps
+The ideia of this repo is to study front-end by building multiple ideas of landing pages with different purposes.
+Later, each one of them could be raised into a fullstack project.